CrystalFerrai/ValheimMods/Pathfinder/package/README.md

 3. Run the game once, then close it and edit the generated cfg file in ``[GameDirectory]\Bepinex\config`` if you want to customize anything.

 ## Changelog
+2.0.0

+* Complete overhaul of radius calculation.
+    * Weather now affects the radius
+    * Daylight amount now affects the radius
+* Some config options have been added, removed, or had their default values changed.
+For the best experience, it is recommended that you delete your config from before 2.0.0 and allow the game to generate a new one.
+* It is now possible to display the currently calculated exploration radius on the Hud to help with tweaking config values.

 1.0.2

 * Changing the mod config live (via something like BepInEx Configuration Manager) is now supported.